 Living in this world, people tend to avoid any form of suffering.
 But it is important to remember that one must undergo trials to grow in wisdom.

-Everyone can relate to the idea that there is no gain without any hint of pain.
-You need to test yourself with challenges before you grow in wisdom.
+Everyone can relate to the idea that there is no gain without a hint of pain.
+You need to test yourself with challenges before you grow wise.

 At some point in our long lives here on earth, we have blamed God a couple of times for the challenges we face every day.
-But sometimes, Jesus teaches us lessons by letting us go through uphill battles.
-These uphill battles give us the opportunity to learn so that we won’t make the same mistakes again.
+But sometimes, the Lord teaches us lessons by letting us go through uphill battles.
+These uphill battles allow us to learn so that we won’t make the same mistakes again.

 What differentiates the hard stuff we face is the way we perceive it.
 God animates obstacles to come our way for us to grow from them and not question the existence of God and ours.
 We need not ask, “When will this problem pass?” because the moment trials stop existing, the opportunity to grow also disappears.

-To grow in wisdom, you do not solve the obstacles in life.
+To grow wise, you must solve the obstacles in life.
 You should see it as an effective way to build understanding.

 4. Gain Wisdom In Obedience